mxzahid/momentum/QUICKSTART.md

 1. **Don't track everything**: Pause projects you're definitely not working on
 2. **Be honest with goals**: "Explore idea" is valid, not everything needs shipping
-3. **Use AI sparingly**: Let it inspire, not dictate
-4. **Celebrate wins**: Mark projects as paused when you finish them!
+3. **Celebrate wins**: Mark projects as paused when you finish them!
-5. **Weekly review**: Sunday evening, scan all projects, pick focus for the week
+4. **Weekly review**: Sunday evening, scan all projects, pick focus for the week

 ## 🆘 Need Help?